 - Make your property inhospitable to rodents (as they are carriers too) by keeping garbage and loose food contained.

 - Check your pet for ticks after returning from outdoors.
 Common areas for ticks are in ears or around genitalia.

 If you do find a tick on your pet, treat the area with rubbing alcohol and pluck the tick with tweezers, making sure you’ve gotten the biting head and other body parts.
 Since it may only take a few hours for disease to be transmitted from an attached tick, we advise having your pet evaluated by a veterinarian soon after any ticks are found.

-Need a Tick removed?
+Need a Deer Tick removed?
 We do that too at AFC Urgent Care Danbury

-We can assess tick bites virtually and can help guide you on the next steps for treatment.
-If further evaluation is needed we are here for you.
+We can assess tick bites and can help guide you on the next steps for treatment.
+If further evaluation is needed we can perform blood work if needed.
 Call us ahead of time if you need a tick removed.

 - 2 MAIN STREET, DANBURY: 203.826.2140